bartificer/programming-by-stealth/docs/pbs89.md

 ## Sample Solution Overview

+> # Update: Bug Fixed 8 Feb 2020
+>
+> These notes and the code on GitHub were updated to incorporate a bug fix described in [this blog post](https://www.bartbusschots.ie/s/2020/02/08/pbs-tidbit-1-of-y-display-values-are-not-data/).
+{: class="aside"}

 Before describing the decisions that went into building my solution, let's start by taking a look at the solution in action:

 * [See my solution functioning — rawcdn.githack.com/…](https://rawcdn.githack.com/bartificer/programming-by-stealth/3c2a630d78790cfa45cdc38a03ee0e9911f07c66/instalmentResources/pbs89/pbs88-challengeSolution/index.html)